-Rashida is a mother of a two-year-old little girl.
+Rashida is a mother of a 3-year-old little girl.
 Rashida dropped out of school after she could not afford fees.
 She was found in a slum where she was living with a friend.
 Rashida has a passion for music, she wants to learn how to play different music instruments.
 At the moment she is learning to play a bass guitar and drums too.
 Rashida is part of the music worship team at the Mending the Soul Church.

 Brenda was in school up to senior two and dropped out of school after she lost her mother.
 Brenda was picked from the slums where she was living with her brother who was a drug addict and seller of different drugs to earn a living.
 This exposed Brenda to risks since she would also help the brother in the business.
 Brenda returned to school in February 2019.